 He saw the linen cloths lying there and the cloth that had been on his head.
-It was not lying
+It was not lying with the linen cloths but was folded up in a place by itself.
+(John 20:6b-7 ULT)

 "He saw the linen cloths lying there and the cloth that had been on his head.
 It was not lying with the linen cloths but was folded up and lying in it's own place."